 Why choose Anderson Moores for your pet's THR?

-This is not a surgery that should be performed by the ‘occasional’ surgeon.
+With a technical surgery such as a total hip replacement (THR) it is critical to have a good surgeon who is very familiar with the procedure.
+This is not a surgery that should be performed by the 'occasional' surgeon.
 There are plenty of studies that show that less experienced surgeons have more complications.
-At Anderson Moores, our hip replacement surgeries are carefully planned and carried out by two of our board-certified specialist surgeons.
-Rob and James work together as a team to ensure the best possible outcome for your pet.
+At Anderson Moores, our hip replacement surgeries are carefully planned and carried out by our board-certified specialist surgeons who work together as a team to ensure the best possible outcome for your pet.
 We have the highest standards of aseptic technique (sterility) in our operating theatres to ensure the risk to your patient is minimised.
 Something that can only be achieved in a specialist hospital.

 The first hip replacements in dogs were what is known as 'cemented' total hip replacements (THR), meaning that the implants (the cup in the acetabulum of the pelvis and the stem in the femur) were held in place using an acrylic cement, known as bone cement.
 These have been very successful and are still very commonly performed in people and dogs however they do have some drawbacks.
 Over the last decade or so 'cementless' hip replacement has become increasingly popular in dogs.
 Rather than using cement to hold the implants in place, these systems rely on the friction created by a ‘press-fit’ between the bone and the implant.
 Cementless implants have a porous surface to encourage bone to grow into the implant over time.
 Avoiding the use of cement reduces the amount of implanted foreign material thus reducing the infection risk.
 The implants may also last longer as particulate matter generated from the cement is a factor in implant loosening.
 Finally, implant revision, if necessary, is more straight-forward.